daattali/beautiful-jekyll/_drafts/interacting-with-containerd-runtime-for-kubernetes.md

 I am currently in the process of learning kubernetes and I went with containerd for no particular reason as I am not knowledgeable on the topic.
 However, I decided to write this piece to help those who are in the same boat get their bearing around containerd.

-Disclaimer, you most likely (hopefully) won't need these often.
-Still I opted to show a few different things that I feel may be valuable if you are using containerd with kubernetes.
+Disclaimer, you most likely (hopefully) won't need these often as Kubernetes takes care of it for you.
+Still I find it interesting to fiddle with it and opted to show a few different things that I feel may be valuable if you are using containerd with kubernetes.

 I will try to update this blog with more commands when I need new ones.